marmelab/react-admin/docs/Permissions.md

 ### `usePermissions`

-If you need to check the permissions in any of the default react-admin views or in custom page, you can use the [`usePermissions()`](./usePermissions.md) hook.
+If you need to check the permissions in any of the default react-admin views or on a custom page, you can use the [`usePermissions()`](./usePermissions.md) hook.
 It calls the `authProvider.getPermissions()` method on mount and returns the permissions.

 Here is an example of a `Create` view with a conditional Input based on permissions: